Bagaliy Dabo

-Bagaliy Dabo (born 27 July 1988) is a French professional footballer who plays as a forward for Apollon Limassol in the Cypriot First Division.
+Bagaliy Dabo (born 27 July 1988) is a French professional footballer who plays as a forward for Ayia Napa.

-Club career
+Career

 Dabo made his professional debut with FC Istres in August 2014, in a 4–2 Ligue 2 defeat against Angers.

 On 29 June 2016, Dabo signed a two-year contract with Azerbaijan Premier League side Gabala FK.
 On 17 June 2018, Dabo signed a two-year contract with fellow Azerbaijan Premier League club Neftçi PFK.

 On 3 July 2020, Apollon Limassol announced the signing of Dabo on a two-year contract.

 Personal life

-Born in France, Dabo is of Senegalese descent.
+Born in France, Dabo holds French and Senegalese nationalities.